 If you’ve been with me a while, you might know my love of boxed cake mix.
 Who needs to weigh out every dry ingredient if someone has already done it for you!!!
 This coconut cake recipe uses a regular white cake mix and spruces it up with a lovely cream cheese frosting + optional lemon curd.
 This coconut cake is easy to make and will impress everyone.

 It’s my point of view on cake-making that you should really not be precious about it.
-Save your time baking cakes with a good boxed cake mix and focus your energy on the presentation and overall design of the cake.
-No one is going to be impressed if you spent 10 minutes weighing out every ingredient and mixing it just right — just use a boxed mix.
+Save your time baking cakes with a good boxed cake mix and focus your energy on presentation and overall design.
+No one is going to be impressed if you spent time weighing out every ingredient and mixing it just right.
+Just use a boxed mix.
 It’s so much easier!

 And, the beauty of baking a layer cake is that you can do a lot of the work ahead.
 The cake layers can be baked whenever, wrapped tightly in plastic wrap, and frozen.
 The frosting can be made a day ahead and sealed in a 1-gallon plastic bag — then you can snip off a corner when you’re ready to frost and you have a ready-to-go icing bag!
 You can even bake the whole cake and decorate it all, then store it in the fridge for a day ahead of time.